natgunther/Weather_App_Typescript_React/README.md

 # React + TypeScript + Vite
+# Pro Tip; Make sure your browser's location is fully enabled

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.